Ekow Eshun: We Are History

+Africa State of Mind

+Africa State of Mind was an internationally acclaimed survey show heralding a new era in African photography.
+Africa State of Mind gathered together the work of an emergent generation of photographers from across Africa, including both the Maghreb and sub-Saharan Africa.
+It is both a summation of new photographic practice from the last decade and an exploration of how contemporary photographers from the continent are exploring ideas of "Africanness" to reveal Africa to be a psychological space as much as a physical territory – a state of mind as much as a geographical place.
+It first opened at New Art Exchange in Nottingham, before touring to MOAD San Francisco, 2020, and Rencontres des Arles, 2021.
+Africa State of Mind was also the name of a book of African photography that Ekow Eshun published with Thames and Hudson.

+Made You Look

+Made You Look at The Photographers' Gallery in London was a group show on photography, style and Black dandyism.
+Describing this exhibition in Wallpaper magazine, Eshun said: "It is about confounding expectations about how black men should look or carry themselves in order to establish a place of personal freedom; a place beyond the white gaze, where the black body is a site of liberation not oppression."

+Writer

+Creative non-fiction

 Eshun's memoir, Black Gold of the Sun: Searching for Home in England and Africa, published in 2005, deals with a return trip to Ghana, Ghanaian history, and matters of identity and race.
 Reviewing the book for the New Statesman, Margaret Busby said: "His rich memoir, which comes fittingly adorned with a golden jacket designed by Chris Ofili, attempts to answer the question: 'Where are you from?'
-Eshun’s search for home and identity is sometimes achingly poignant, a story of semi-detachment, of fragmentation and duality, which must have been cathartic to write.
+Eshun's search for home and identity is sometimes achingly poignant, a story of semi-detachment, of fragmentation and duality, which must have been cathartic to write.
 'There is no singularity to truth' is its refrain."
 Black Gold of the Sun was nominated for an Orwell Prize in 2006.